KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 For a user that is an admin they're also brought to a Homepage.
 The header contains directories Logout, the current Homepage, Create Tags, and Configure Account Tags.
 From top to bottem the Homepage contains the Cupboard, a Detail, Edit, and Create Needs section, and a Search needs bar.
 Same as removing and adding needs, when an admin is editing and creating they remain on the homepage.
 The Create Tags directory brings admins to a page inquiring details on the newly desired tag, and when the button "Create Tag" is hit the admin is brought back to Homepage.
 The Configure Account Tags brings admin to a page containing all current user accounts.
 When delegating tags to certain user the admin remains on the same page, with the display altering to display the current tags a user contians and all the available tags there are.
 Admin can then return to Homepage by using the Header.

 ### View Tier
-> _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-The Entierty of our UI Lies in app.
+The Entierty of our UI Lies in App.
 Within the App there are 2 main components, the Header (being the RouterLink), and the home-view.
 The home-view from top to bottom is made up of the Cupboard, Search bar, and funding-basket.
-The Search bar and the funding-basket both contain a list of need-buttons that when clicked open up to the need-detail, which lies in the Cupboard along with the entire collection
+The Search bar and the funding-basket both contain a list of need-buttons that when clicked open up to the need-detail, which lies in the Cupboard along with the entire collection of need-buttons.

-> _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
-> of the design that you are describing.  (**For example**, in a shopping experience application you might create a
-> sequence diagram of a customer searching for an item and adding to their cart.)
-> As these can span multiple tiers, be sure to include an relevant HTTP requests from the client-side to the server-side
-> to help illustrate the end-to-end flow._

-> _**[Sprint 4]** To adequately show your system, you will need to present the **class diagrams** where relevant in your design.
-Some additional tips:_
- >* _Class diagrams only apply to the **ViewModel** and **Model** Tier_
->* _A single class diagram of the entire system will not be effective.
-You may start with one, but will be need to break it down into smaller sections to account for requirements of each of the Tier static models below._
- >* _Correct labeling of relationships with proper notation for the relationship type, multiplicities, and navigation information will be important._
- >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._
+need-detail contains a hefty amount.
+On the left hand side going from top to bottom it contains the description containing info on the current need displaying (shown as static text) it's followed by a list of tags, the add/remove from funding basket buttons, the dates if the need is one that requires volunteers time, and finally a display of the transaction history for said need.
+On the right hand of the Cupboard lies need-edit, where there are a list of optional entries that can be used to update need.
+Below that collection of information Create new need entry, where only a name is required to be input for that need-button to be added in the collection at the top of the Cupboard

 ### ViewModel Tier
 * CupboardController: This is the controller class that handles all the HTTP request that handles the Needs object.
 It's uses the REST API and Spring to handle all the HTTP requests.